Government plans to ban flavors used in e-cigarettes

 Trump’s first public comments on vaping come as health authorities investigate hundreds of breathing illnesses reported in people who have used e-cigarettes and other vaping devices.

-No single device, ingredient or additive has been identified, though many cases involve marijuana vaping devices.
+No single device, ingredient or additive has been identified, though many cases involve marijuana vaping.

 The restrictions announced by Trump officials would only apply to nicotine vaping products, which are regulated by the FDA.